Barbuda: Geography

 Barbuda is host to several near-threatened bird species, including the West Indian whistling duck (Dendrocygna arborea), endemic to the Caribbean, and the white-crowned pigeon (Patagioenas leucocephala).
 Barbuda is also host to the Barbuda Bank tree anole (Anolis leachii), an anole endemic to the Caribbean, also known as the Antigua Bank tree anole or panther anole.
 Barbuda is also one of two islands in eastern Caribbean, along with Guiana Island, to host the European fallow deer (Dama dama dama), an important symbol of the island and of the entire country.
 Previously, Barbuda was host to the Barbudan muskrat (Megalomys audreyae), an extinct rodent formerly endemic to the island.
 The Barbudan muskrat may have gone extinct around 1500 AD.
 The Magnificent Frigate Bird Sanctuary, located in Codrington Lagoon, is one of the primary tourist destinations on Barbuda.
 Few predators exist here, making this Barbuda breeding area the most crucial worldwide for these threatened birds.

-Drawings (petroglyphs) made by the Arawak or the Siboney, Barbuda's first inhabitants, may be found inside Indian Cave.
+Drawings (petroglyphs) made by the Arawak or the Archaic People, Barbuda's first inhabitants, may be found inside Indian Cave.
 A sinkhole in the Barbuda Highlands, Darby Cave is located three and a half miles northeast of Codrington.
 The Darby Sink Hole has a diameter of more than 300 feet and is around 70 feet deep.
 Stalactites up to eight feet long have grown under the overhang on one side of the hole, which has been severely undercut.
 The palms, ferns, and lianas give the vegetation the appearance of a little rainforest.
 Two miles south of Darby Cave is Dark Cave.
 As evidenced by artifacts discovered nearby, the cave's tiny entrance opens into a large cavern with pools of water.
 These ponds were likely a source of water for Amerindian occupants.
 The blind shrimp, a rare kind of amphipod, and various species of bats can be found at Dark Cave.
 Five chambers make up the complex of Nicey Cave, and a collapsed roof part serves as the complex's rear entrance and skylight.
 Three inner chambers are separated by modest ceiling ridges, and there is an outside chamber that is immediately accessible from the outside.
 The cave's vast stalactites and stalagmites are covered in shattered stalactites on the cave floor, which is primarily made of sand.
 The cave also has a circular stone enclosure that is comparable to tortoise pens found on modern sites, although the enclosure's walls are too low to accommodate tortoises and it is located distant from natural light.